 - 1. English-speaking ability (as determined by the ESL Program).
 This aspect is required for effective teaching of undergraduate students as part of the Teaching Assistant's duties. - 2.
-Academic standing.
-Includes undergraduate grade point average (GPA) and Graduate Record Examination (GRE) General Test scores. - 3.
+Academic standing, specifically undergraduate (and if applicable graduate) grade point average (GPA). - 3.
 Letters of reference and any additional materials (publications, presentations, etc.). - 4.
 Students currently enrolled in the graduate program, but not supported by an assistantship, are in competition with the current applicant pool for Teaching Assistantship awards.
 In other words, that student does not receive priority simply due to being enrolled in the graduate program.
 However, the committee will solicit a letter from the student's mentor and examine current academic standing to aid in the decision process.